tothambrus11/raytracer/readme.md

 ### Specular Reflection
 There are surfaces which scatter light almost like regular reflection.
-In this case, the light emitted towards us changes if we look from different directions.
+In this case, the light emitted towards us changes if we look fromTo different directions.
-The brightest reflection will be from the direction that would be the regularly reflected direction of the light source.
+The brightest reflection will be fromTo the direction that would be the regularly reflected direction of the light source.

 The specular reflection is usually not affected by the color of the object, so the reflected light should be the same as incoming light's color, multiplied by some factor.